tomalaforge/angular-challenges/docs/src/content/docs/challenges/performance/35-memoization.md

 <details>
   <summary>Hint 1</summary>

-Use `Pipes` to memoize the Fibonnaci computation.
+Use `Pipes` to memoize the Fibonacci computation.

 </details>